tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Some cool design patterns I&#39;ve learned recently:<br><br>- Method Object<br>- Double Dispatch (aka.
 Duet or Pas de Deux)<br>- Pluggable Behavior<br><br>🤓</p>&mdash; Tony Messias (@tonysmdev) <a href="https://twitter.com/tonysmdev/status/1391169860231704590?ref_src=twsrc%5Etfw">May 8, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 And [Freek Van der Herten](https://twitter.com/freekmurze) mentioned that I could cover them as blogposts.
 Here's is the first one.
 Well, technically, the second one.
-See, I found another pattern that I like called "Method Object", but I have already covered it here in this blog in the post titled ["When Objects Are Not Enough"](https://www.tonysm.com/when-objects-are-not-enough/).
+See, the first pattern I mentioned there called "Method Object" was already covered here in this blog in the post titled ["When Objects Are Not Enough"](https://www.tonysm.com/when-objects-are-not-enough/).
 Same idea.
 Which is cool.
 I've updated the post to add this reference.

-Now to the pattern.
+Now to Double Dispatch!

 ## Introduction